 Exemptions to this guidance in Wales include children under the age of 11 and people who have a reasonable excuse, examples of which can be found here.

 The Welsh Government is advising passengers to carry information if possible which demonstrates why they have a reasonable excuse (for example a prescription or evidence such as a hospital appointment letter relating to a medical condition), while some transport operators provide the facility for those who have a reasonable excuse to download and print a card from their website.

 Why are we being advised to wear a face covering?

-Children under the age of 3 or individuals who find it difficult to wear face coverings, such as people with breathing difficulties or primary school children who cannot use a covering without help, are not advised to wear them.
+Young children or individuals who find it difficult to wear face coverings, such as people with breathing difficulties or primary school children who cannot use a covering without help, are not advised to wear them.